-- AEROMÉXICO – Advising Grupo Aeroméxico, S.A.B. de C.V. regarding its restructuring under chapter 11.
+- AEROMÉXICO – Advising Grupo Aeroméxico regarding its restructuring under chapter 11.

 - BALLANTYNE – Advised Ballantyne Re plc and foreign representative regarding Irish scheme and chapter 15 recognition of same.

-- CHINA FISHERY – Advising major lender in chapter 11 cases, HK litigation and UK scheme of China Fishery Group.
+- CHINA FISHERY – Advising major lender in connection with China Fishery Group’s chapter 11 cases and related litigation and insolvency proceedings.

 - ENNIA – Advising Central Bank of Curaçao and Sint Maarten regarding chapter 15 recognition of ENNIA Group’s Curaçao insolvency proceedings.

-- LATAM – Advising Delta Air Lines, Inc., shareholder and business partner of LATAM Airlines, S.A., in LATAM’s restructuring under chapter 11.
+- LATAM – Advising Delta Air Lines, Inc., shareholder and business partner of LATAM Airlines in LATAM’s restructuring under chapter 11.

-- LUCKIN – Advising Luckin Coffee Inc., which operates a coffee business in People’s Republic of China, in its multi-jurisdictional restructuring, including regarding litigations under U.S. securities laws and chapter 15 recognition of Cayman Islands provisional liquidation.
+- LUCKIN – Advising Chinese coffee retailer Luckin Coffee Inc. in its multi-jurisdictional restructuring, including U.S. securities litigations, SEC settlement and chapter 15 recognition of Cayman Islands provisional liquidation.

-- OI – Advised multiple key stakeholders in Oi’s Brazilian restructuring.
+- OI – Advised multiple key stakeholders in Oi’s Brazilian restructuring and follow-on transactions.

 - PURDUE – Advising Purdue Pharma L.P. regarding its US$10+ billion restructuring under chapter 11.

-- SAMARCO – Advising ad hoc group of noteholders regarding in-court restructuring of Brazilian mining company Samarco Mineração S.A.
+- SAMARCO – Advising ad hoc group of creditors in cross-border restructuring of Brazilian mining company Samarco Mineração S.A.